Automorphism Groups of Endomorphisms of $\mathbb{P}^1 (\bar{\mathbb{F}}_p)$: Introduction

 Our objects of study are those maps $f$ for which $\Aut(f)$ is nontrivial: that is, those $f$ which have an automorphism besides the identity.
 As is the case with elliptic curves that have complex multiplication, dynamical systems with nontrivial automorphisms can feature exceptional properties.
 For instance, a complex dynamical system with icosahedral symmetry was used to solve the quintic through iteration \cite{DM}.

 We will need to know how conjugation affects automorphism groups.
 Given $\sigma \in \PGL_2$, the conjugation action on $\Aut(f)$ defined by $\alpha \mapsto \alpha^\sigma$ defines a group isomorphism

-The conjugacy class of $\Aut(f)$ in $\PGL_2$ is thus an invariant of $[f]$ rather than just $f$.
+The conjugacy class of $\Aut(f)$ in $\PGL_2$ is, thus, a well-defined invariant of $[f]$.
 When we speak of the automorphism group associated to $[f]$, we understand this group to be well-defined only up to conjugacy.

 In particular, the locus of rational maps with a nontrivial automorphism group descends to a well-defined subset of $\M_d$.
 We call this set the \emph{automorphism locus of $\M_d$}, denoted $\cA_d$.
 Note that conjugation may affect the field of definition of both the map and its automorphism group, and determining the minimal field of definition of a conjugacy class and/or its automorphism group can often be a delicate question, e.g., \cite{Hutz15, Silverman12}.

 In this article, we initiate the study of dynamical systems with nontrivial automorphisms over finite fields and their algebraic closures.
-Specifically, we address the following pair of questions; \begin{enumerate} \item How can we construct examples of dynamical systems over $\Fpbar$ with nontrivial automorphisms, and which automorphism groups can arise? \item What is the structure of the automorphism locus $\cA_2$ in the moduli space $\M_2 (\Fpbar)?$ \end{enumerate} We fully resolve the realizability problem. \begin{thm} Every finite subgroup of $\PGL_2(\Fpbar)$ occurs as the automorphism group of some dynamical system. \end{thm} Explicit constructions and details are given in Theorem \ref{thm_realizable_p_irregular} and Theorem \ref{thm_realizable_p_regular}.
+Specifically, we address the following pair of questions; \begin{enumerate} \item How can we construct examples of dynamical systems over $\Fpbar$ with nontrivial automorphisms, and which automorphism groups can arise? \item What is the structure of the automorphism locus $\cA_2$ in the moduli space $\M_2 (\Fpbar)?$ \end{enumerate} We fully resolve the realizability problem. \begin{thm} Every finite subgroup of $\PGL_2(\Fpbar)$ occurs as the automorphism group of some dynamical system. \end{thm} We do not place restrictions on the degrees of the maps which realize the automorphism groups.
+However, in many cases, we prove that the given map has the smallest degree among all maps of degree $d \geq 2$ that realize a given automorphism group.
+We say such a map is \emph{of minimal degree} for that group.
+Explicit constructions and details are given in Theorem \ref{thm_realizable_p_irregular} and Theorem \ref{thm_realizable_p_regular}.

 The methods used previously to construct dynamical systems with nontrivial automorphisms and to study automorphism loci depend on characteristic 0 in fundamental ways, opening the possibility that new phenomena emerge when we change the base field to a finite subfield of $\bar{\FF}_p$.
 We investigate these new phenomena, emphasizing how our methods and results contrast with characteristic 0.